INDIA GROWTH CHAMPIONS SCHEME

-What does Sheffield City Region have to offer India?
+What does South Yorkshire have to offer India?

 Magnomatics, the Sheffield-based magnetic gear technology company, has achieved 10% year on year growth, despite the global pandemic and has embarked on a programme to generate more business opportunities in India.

-Dave Latimer said: “We applied for the Sheffield City Region’s India Growth Champions Scheme as we see India as an emerging market and are looking forward to building new connections and opportunities here in 2021.
+“We applied for the India Growth Champions Scheme as we see India as an emerging market and are looking forward to building new connections and opportunities here in 2021.
 Our technology is increasingly becoming widely recognised across the world for a multitude of applications including marine propulsion, automotive and the wider industrial markets.”

 Kycker, has developed an innovative online tool that musicians can use to distribute their music to all major online stores, is expanding into India, with support from the India Growth Champions Scheme.